Late summer 2024 photo: Nina Foster-MacLaren

 A successful pollinator garden must provide: pollen-rich flowers and nectar for food, nesting sites, butterfly host plants to feed their caterpillars, and a variety of flowers of different shapes and sizes with continuous blooms from April to October.

-This garden contains all of the above pollinator habitat requirements through 41 native plant species including:
+The patch contains all of the above pollinator habitat requirements through 42 native plant species including:

 Anise Hyssop, Agastache foeniculum